S3Jensen/iRET/README.md

 iRET
 ====
-The iOS Reverse Engineering Toolkit is a toolkit designed to automate many of the common tasks associated with iOS penetration testing.
-It automates a many common tasks including:
+The iOS Reverse Engineering Toolkit (iRET) is a set of tools designed to automate many of the common tasks associated with iOS penetration testing.
+It automates tasks including:

- - binary analysis using otool
+ - binary analysis using `otool`
- - keychain analysis using keychain_dumper
+ - keychain analysis using `keychain_dumper`
- - reading database content using sqlite
+ - reading database content using `sqlite`
- - reading log and plist files
+ - reading log and `plist` files
- - binary decryption using dumpdecrypted
+ - binary decryption using `dumpdecrypted`
- - dumping binary headers using class_dump_z
+ - dumping binary headers using `class_dump_z`
  - creating, editing, installing theos tweaks

 Installation:
-  You can download the files and build the debian package yourself or you can simply install the iRET.deb package onto any jailbroken device using dpkg -i on the command line or by using iFile, which is available from Cydia.
+  You can download the files and build the Debian package yourself or you can simply install the iRET.deb package onto any jailbroken device using `dpkg -i` on the command line or by using `iFile`, which is available from Cydia.
 After it is installed, respring the device and you should see a new "iRET" icon on the device.

 Usage:
   Must be connected to a wireless network.
 Launch the application, click the "Start" button.
-It will then show the ip address and port number you should navigate to on your computer (computer must be connected to same wireless network as device).
+It will then show the IP address and port number you should navigate to on your computer (computer must be connected to same wireless network as device).
 On first run, it will take a bit of time for the iRET tool to identify all of the required tools.

 Dependencies: